 This guide suggests useful resources for studying the history of Alaska, focusing on resources available through Western Libraries' Archives & Special Collections.
 It is not exhaustive - contact Western Libraries Research Desk or Archives & Special Collections' staff if you need assistance finding more information.

 Pavlof Mountains, Alaska.
 Galen Biery Photographs #152, Center for Pacific Northwest Studies, Western Washington University.

 Try searching the Libraries Catalog, Summit Catalog or WorldCat for both published and archival sources.
 Ask an archivist or librarian if you need assistance.
 Useful subject search terms may include:

 Or try narrowing down a topical term, for example:

 Footage documenting the aftermath of the March 27, 1964 earthquake and tsunami, and the resulting destruction wrought on Kodiak City, on Kodiak Island, Alaska.
-The March 27, 1964 quake was then the largest earthquake recorded striking the United States.
+The March 27, 1964 quake was at that time the largest earthquake ever recorded to strike the United States.

 KVOS Channel 12 Films, Center for Pacific Northwest Studies, Western Washington University (Broadcast April 2, 1964).

 Western Libraries Archives & Special Collections provides for responsible stewardship of and access to unique and archival resources in support of teaching, learning and research at Western Washington University and beyond.
 The Center for Pacific Northwest Studies, Special Collections, and University Archives and Records Management work together to document the culture and history of Western, the local community and Pacific Northwest region, and to promote public and scholarly access to holdings.